JanisGeise/exercise_9_pinn_cylinder2d/README.md

 [ML in CFD lecture](https://github.com/AndreWeiner/ml-cfd-lecture) by [Andre Weiner](https://github.com/AndreWeiner).

 ## Flow past a cylinder
-The implementation for solving the Navier-Stokes-equations for a flow passt a cylinder is not working properly at the moment.
+The implementation for solving the Navier-Stokes-equations for a flow past a cylinder is not working properly at the moment.
 The directory *code* contains all scripts related to the *cylinder2D*-case while the *cylinder2D_quasi_steady_flow_field.pkl* provides the flow field as training data and comparison to the predicted flow field.